Sell the Company

 Voluntary Winding Up

 Winding up a company voluntarily require long procedural compliance to follow.
 There are certain mandatory requirements which have to be completed to close down a company voluntarily.
+A company can be wound up voluntarily in the situations mentioned below:

 - The consent of the Trade Creditors is also required to wind up the company.
 Trade Creditors has to give their approval that they don’t have any obligation if the company gets wound up.